• Document Up to Date

 Crafter Deployer includes an extensive list of deployment processors that can be easily added to any target to meet specific requirements.
 Some examples of the use cases that can be addressed with deployment processors are:

-• Pushing content created/edited in Crafter Studio to an external service
+• Pushing content created/edited in Crafter Studio to an external git repository

-• Pulling content created/edited from an external service
+• Pulling content created/edited from an external git repository

 • Execute actions every time a deployment succeeds or fails